Byron1z/osticket-prereqs-B1z/README.md

 <p>
 Now from within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip or extract it onto your desktop.
 The folder should be called “osTicket-Installation-Files”.

--We will use the files in this folder to install osTicket and some of the Dependencies it needs to run.
+- We will use the files in this folder to install osTicket and some of the Dependencies it needs to run.
 </p>
 <br />